-Here you can see the blue ball which is very useful and removes over 50% of the screw back cases I run into.
-Just to the right of that you see the screw back case opener which will take off the other 50% of screw back cases with its bag of interchangeable tips.
-On the bottom left is what is called a case knife and will open the snap back cases.
+Here you can see the blue ball called a Watch Case Opener Friction Ball which is very useful and removes over 50% of the screw back cases I run into.
+Just to the right of that you see the Jaxa Type Watch Case Back Opener which will take off the other 50% of screw back cases with its bag of interchangeable tips.
+On the bottom left is what is called a watch case knife and will open the snap back cases.

 Here is a typical screw back case.
 Note the notches where a tool would fit to remove the case.
 Other forms of screw back cases look something like a large nut with sides or lands for something like a wrench to grab.
 We can usually use the same tools for both.
 On a screw back case the first tool to try is the ball.
 This is not an ordinary ball, the rubber is very grabby and it is soft enough to mash into the back and grip very tightly.
 Press the ball firmly into the back of the case while supporting the front with your other hand like this:

 Now twist the ball counter clockwise to unscrew the back.
 If that does not work we need to use the bigger tool.
 There are several tips like this:

 The first and third tips can be used for watches with notches in the back, the fourth is great for watches with lands or sides.
 I have never used the second one for anything.
 Since this watch has notches and the first point fits in the notches very well we place all three of these tips in the three holders on the tool (each of the tips above come in a set of three).
 Make sure by twisting the tool's handle and the adjustment knob on top that all three tips are securely in place on the back of the watch in the notches like this: